 Mason sand or play sand is the best option for this.
 You need something that’s fine without any rocks or sharp points that could damage the swimming pool liner.
 Something to keep in mind about using sand for both the base and cove is that you’ll need quite a bit of it – tons, in some cases.
 To cut down on the expense and the manual labor, it might be best to choose another option.

-Sand and Foam
+Bed Sand and Foam Coves

 For this approach, you again need a three-inch bed of sand across the bottom of the pool.
 Then, instead of building up sand to form the cove, just remove the backing from the foam and stick it to the wall of the pool, making sure it sits against the sand base.

-Sand, Foam, and Floor Pad
+Sand, Foam, and Floor Pads

 Another option is to use a floor pad to add a bit of extra support and protection.
 Floor pads come cut to the exact dimension of your above-ground pool so this extra step isn’t really all that much more difficult.